plum-umd/bibifi-code/docs/API.md

 	}

 Output from `grader` must be provided as JSON to stdout.
-The output JSON must have the optional `result` key set to the boolean value of whether the break test demonstrated a violation.
+The output JSON must have the `result` key set to the boolean value of whether the break test demonstrated a violation.
-If the `result` key is omitted, the grader script indicates that it cannot automatically evaluate the break test, so it should be marked for manual judgement.
 The `error` key is an optional string that can be used to provide an error message for the breaker when `result` is false.

 	{